 Faith and Culture

-The Veritas Series for Faith and Culture endeavours to foster learning and dialogue by gathering artists, scholars and theologians, who support and challenge us in living lives of faith and justice.
+The Veritas Series for Faith and Culture endeavors to foster learning and dialogue by gathering our community together, as we seek to live lives of faith and justice.

 Time and Location